aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getRefreshedByWho() {#getRefreshedByWho--}

+<b>@deprecated.</b> Please use the 'refreshedByWho' property instead.
 Gets the name of the last user who refreshed this PivotTable

 ```javascript
 getRefreshedByWho() : string;